“ALL DAY LONG I HAVE HELD OUT MY HANDS TO A DISOBEDIENT AND OBSTINATE PEOPLE.” —Romans 10:21, citing Isaiah 65:2

 Can we focus for a moment on the phrase “All day long I have held out my hands”?

 To hold out one’s hands is to reach out to the offending party, to plead with them.
 It expresses patience.
 The patience of God.
 Let us not rush past the patience.
 Let us dwell on the patience.
 How long is God patient?

 God does not give a command at the crack of dawn, see a failure to comprehend and comply before morning coffee, and crash down in judgment during breakfast.
 God does not give a command in confirmation class, see late-teenage rebellion, and dispatch directly to hell before college graduation.
 God does not send prophets in the bronze age, become incarnate and die for the sins of the world at the turn of late antiquity, and then, when that consummate act of pleading fails to impress and convert, destroy the world in fiery exasperation before the onset of the Middle Ages.
 It is the year 2021, and we are still here.
 Still disobedient.
 Still obstinate.
 And God’s hands are still held out.

 If you read the sequel to this Isaiah passage, you will get to: “I will not keep silent but will pay back in full.”
 This too, and not perpetual patience, is the message of the prophet, the message from God.
 Hence the urgency of the pleading.

 But for you and me, and for our current “they/them,” we are living in the moment of “I held out my hands.”
-When we see the disobedience and recalcitrance—the willful ignorance, the brazen denial, the prolonged and contented feasting on the flesh of pigs—to hold out our hands, all . . . day . . . long . . . , knowing, yes, that the day will end, that judgment will come, and therefore in our pleading giving voice to the divine words of coming judgment—but, during the long now during which God’s hands are held out to us in pleading.
+When we see the disobedience and recalcitrance—the willful ignorance, the brazen denial, the prolonged and contented feasting on the flesh of pigs—we may wan to give voice to the divine words of coming judgment.
+But we are living in the long now during which God’s hands are held out to us in pleading.
 Maybe it is our job to imitate that posture.